 Gum inflammation: some minor swelling post-surgery is normal.
 However, if you’ve noticed your gums are red and inflamed, or you’re consistently bleeding after brushing and flossing, this should be investigated right away.

 A loose implant: your implant should be offering the same level of stability as your existing teeth.
-So, if you feel it’s become wobbly, this is a reason to come in for a check-up as soon as possible.
+So, if you feel it’s become wobbly, this is a reason to come in for a dental check-up as soon as possible.

 Biting and chewing struggles: you ought to be able to chew and bite without hassle with a dental implant, so if this has become a struggle, let us know.